nbergeland/Duck-Hunter-Game/README.md

 ### Running the Game
 To play Duck Hunter, you need Python installed with the Pygame library.
 The game runs at 60 frames per second and has a default duration of 30 seconds.
+Copy & run the notebook below to play